M-Ahsan-Ali-001/Mobile-Development-Resources/Javascript/code.md

 # Types of Varaible in JS
 ~~~
-var
+var // it can be able to  re-assinged and declared later(normal)

-let // it can be able to  re-assinged and declared later
+let // it can be able to  re-assinged and declared later(medium)

-const // it can not be able to re-assinged and declared later
+const // it can not be able to re-assinged and declared later (strict)
 ~~~